 , and Uberlayer

-We like hoods on insulated jackets, as they provide a warmth upgrade, but a floppy hood isn't exactly an out-to-dinner look.
+We like hoods on insulated jackets, as they provide a warmth upgrade, but a floppy hood isn't precisely an out-to-dinner look.
 We tested jackets with hoods and without.
-Some of the hoodless models don't come in hoody versions, so if having a hood is important, be sure to check out the "other versions" section of each individual review to see if there is a hooded version.
+Some of the hoodless models don't come in hoody versions, so if having a hood is essential, be sure to check out the "other versions" section of each review to see if there is a hooded version.
 All test pieces were size smalls (with a few mediums scattered in) and the Style

 section of individual reviews is where we comment on the size and fit of each.

 Care & Feeding of Insulated Jackets

 If your insulated jacket is a workhorse, it will get dirty.
 As a mid layer, body oils and funk accumulated over time, and when used as an outer layer, it will get all kinds of dirty when you're playing hard.
 Washing and drying these jackets is easier than caring for down.
 Always consult the manufacturer's care instructions, but a trip through the washer on cold or warm water with powdered detergent works great.
 Throw your jacket in the dryer on the lowest heat setting, and you're done.

 Arc'teryx is known for their attention to detail, and the Atom LT is no exception.
 Fleecy pockets, snug fitting cuffs, and great hood make it one of our favorite jackets to climb in.